 - Is it possible to opt out of CPF LIFE?

-- Can you supplement (or replace) CPF LIFE with a private annuity plan?
+- Can you supplement CPF LIFE with your own plan?

 What is CPF LIFE?
 How is it different from CPF Minimum Sum?

 CPF LIFE is the current incarnation of the Central Provident Fund’s retirement scheme.
 Previously, the retirement scheme was called the CPF Minimum Sum Scheme, later renamed as the CPF Retirement Sum Scheme.

 The old scheme is being phased out, so CPF LIFE will be the default scheme for most of us.